Whistlefield Inn

 The Whistlefield Inn is a Category C listed building in Whistlefield, Argyll and Bute, Scotland, about twelve miles northwest of Dunoon.
 Built in 1663, it was originally a drover's inn on the route between Strachur and Ardentinny.
 It sits about 1300 ft from the eastern shores of Loch Eck.
-Today, it is an inn and restaurant.

-The business came under new management in September 2018.
+A bar and restaurant, the business came under new management in September 2018.
+It closed in 2024.